oscimp/amaranth_twstft/Doc/1_PRN.md

 As you can see (and as expected), the state of the register is shifted right on every clock rising edge and it seems that the value inserted depends on the current state.

-Alright !
-So now that we have a shift register, let's talk about the taps to use.
+Now that we have a shift register, let us discuss about selecting the taps.

 After doing some research on the subject, it appears that our taps on a n-bits LFSR are some sort of physical representation of polynomials of degree n with coefficients in GF(2) (ie: 0 and 1).